 Although we do find refreshing exceptions, for the most part both the treatment “industry” (we don’t like that word for treatment programming but we lack a good alternative) is divided into what too often seems like two armed camps.
 On the one hand we have the twelve step loyalists who claim that anything other than the basics of Twelve Step work is a distraction from becoming and remaining clean and sober.
 On the other extreme, we have people who rely on alternative methods who claim that twelve step is religious brainwashing and rarely effective.
 They attack each other in what sounds like the worst of negative political advertising.

-- Go to full article on The Destructive Battle over Recovery Methods (Member Access)
+- Full article on Destructive Battle over Recovery Methods (members/ subscribers)

 - Substance Abuse and Addiction -- Introduction